 – After that, you need a building permit from the municipality.
 They will check the drawings and technical description.

 – The contract with the construction company, which is called “aanneemovereenkomst”.

 – Most likely you receive also documents about a guarantee foundation which guarantees the quality of the building, and in case that a company will be declared bankrupt, you don’t lose your money.

 During the construction period and after, there is no difference with a project built house.

 Documentation about your (new) house, can be so overwhelming.
 But by reading it carefully, you know what costs and maintenance you can expect later on.
 Maybe not the nicest thing to do, but we think very important.

 Our goal is to prevent you from mistakes.
-If you are not sure, book a free introductory meeting here!
-We promise to give you valuable information.
+If you are not sure, please contact us.